sandrina-p/workshop-a11y-fundamentals/README.md

 ---

 Hi there!
-I'm [Sandrina Pereira](https://www.sandrina-p.net/) and I believe that making the web accessible is one of our duties as web developers.
+I'm [Sandrina Pereira](https://twitter.com/a_sandrina_p) and I believe that making the web accessible is one of our duties as web creators.

-These are the material resources for my [Web Accessibility Fundamentals Workshop](https://www.sandrina-p.net/workshop-a11y-fundamentals/).
+These are the material resources for my [Web Accessibility Fundamentals workshop](https://www.sandrina-p.net/workshop-a11y/).

 ## Pre-Workshop requirements